Economic commentary

 Global/UK

-Globalopens in a new window business activity expanded again in March.
+Global business activityopens in a new window expanded again in May.
 Across major economies, the service sector is posting stronger performance than manufacturing.
-However, businesses optimism has fallen to a six-month low, and input costs are rising.
+Business optimism picked up after sinking in April to its lowest level since May 2020.

-Annual consumer price inflationopens in a new window rose by 2.6% in the year to March 2025, down from 2.8% in February but still above the Bank of England’s target (2%).
-The largest downward contributions came from recreation and culture, and petrol/diesel while clothing and footwear were the largest upward contributors.
+Annual consumer price inflationopens in a new window was 3.4% in the year to May 2025, down slightly from 3.5% in April but still above the Bank of England’s 2% target.
+The largest downward contributions came from transport while the largest upward contributions were from food, furniture and household goods.

 Scotland